 "Great!
 I'll inform the others," The Orc replied.
 "Oh, I never got your name."

-I watched Torgus head over to his employees.
+I watched Torgus walk over to his employees.

-This wasn't how I expected things to go, but this could be a start.
+This wasn't how I expected today to go, but this could be a start.
 I'll work my way up to the top, over every gang in this city.
 One way or another.

 Chapter 2 is done.